-- Video Timing used to select the video standard and for setting up reference genlock and video output timing. - Video Input used to configure the settings for each video input, including: input frame buffer operation, input blanking, loss of signal behavior and VITC reader settings. - Video Output used to configure the settings for each video output including: loss of signal behavior, vertical interval blanking, and VITC generator settings. - Video Monitor used to set up timecode burn-in and text overlay on the optional video monitor board.
+- Video Timing used to select the video standard and for setting up reference genlock and video output timing. - Video Input used to configure the settings for each video input, including: input frame buffer operation, input blanking, loss of signal behavior and VITC reader settings. - Video Output used to configure the settings for each video output including: loss of signal behavior, vertical interval blanking, and VITC generator settings. - Video Codec Used to configure the operation of each video codec present on the Profile XP models that have one or more Video Codec boards. - Video Monitor used to set up timecode burn-in and text overlay on the optional video monitor board or monitor output on the HD SDI board.

-See Chapter 5, Modifying a Channel: Video Settings, for more information on modifying video settings.
+See Chapter 5, "Modifying a Channel: Video Settings", for more information on modifying video settings.